-- 1. Read the remainder of the book manuscript A Song for the Sanctuary, in addition to the chapters assigned as pre-intensive reading (except for the Afterword, which is optional reading). - 2.
+- 1. Read the remainder of the book manuscript A Song for the Sanctuary, in addition to the chapters assigned as pre-intensive reading (except for the Afterword, which is optional). - 2.
 A cumulative reading report declaring what percentage of the total required reading for the course has been completed, which pages/chapters have been read, and the approximate number of hours spent reading.
-The report is due Tuesday, December 3, 2024.
-Submit on Learning Hub. - 3.
-Sanctuary Project: The sanctuary project may consist of one of the following: (1) a series of no less than two Bible studies for non-SDA's; (2) one major sermon, for SDA or non-SDA; or (3) a 6-10 page research paper or essay on a selected topic approved by the instructor, approved by the instructor.
-Assignment (1) must include 4 parts for each major topic covered (explanation, meaning, application, appeal).
-Assignments (2) and (3) must be fully written out, revealing clarity of presentation, containing solid support from Scripture (including recent research as dealt with in class lectures or readings), and designed to enhance the appreciation of the sanctuary message.
+The report is due Thursday, December 4, 2025.
+Submit to the Learning Hub. - 3.
+Sanctuary Project: The sanctuary project may consist of one of the following: (1) a series of no less than two Bible studies for non-SDAs; (2) one major sermon for SDA or non-SDA; or (3) a 6-10-page research paper or essay on a selected topic approved by the instructor, approved by the instructor.
+Assignment (1) must include four parts for each major topic covered (explanation, meaning, application, and appeal).
+Assignments (2) and (3) must be entirely written out, revealing clarity of presentation, containing solid support from Scripture (including recent research as dealt with in-class lectures or readings), and designed to enhance the appreciation of the sanctuary message.
 Plan to spend about 20 hours on this project.
-Due December 3, 2024.
-Submit on Learning Hub. - 4.
+Due December 4, 2025.
+Submit to the Learning Hub. - 4.
 Final take-home Synthesis/Reflection paper.
 The final take-home Synthesis/Reflection paper will answer ONE of the following questions: - a.
-"Is the unique SDA understanding of the Sanctuary Doctrine true (solidly based in Scripture), in light of major objections raised to the doctrine?"
-(See the 10 major issues summarized at the end of chap.
+"Is the unique SDA understanding of the Sanctuary Doctrine true (solidly based in Scripture), in light of major objections raised?"
+(See the 10 major issues summarized at the end of the chapter.
 4 in Song for the Sanctuary.)
 OR - b.
 "So What?
-How is the Sanctuary Doctrine as taught by SDA's relevant to your own life and the life of the church, and to the secular person?
+How is the Sanctuary Doctrine taught by SDA's relevant to your own life and the life of the church and the secular person?
 What difference does it make that we believe the sanctuary doctrine?"

-The synthesis/reflection paper may be done in outline form and not full sentences, but the flow of argument and main ideas, expressed mostly in the student's own words, should be evident to the reader.
+The synthesis/reflection paper may be done in outline form and not complete sentences, but the flow of argument and main ideas, expressed mainly in the student's own words, should be evident to the reader.
 Give exact biblical references for major points made.
 Also, give reference to sources cited (chapter no. and page of textbook) for further (later) development of the points you are making.
-Be sure to give your own personal response to the basic question!
-You are encouraged to present material in a creative way.
+Be sure to give your own personal response to the fundamental question!
+You are encouraged to present material creatively.
 Students should allow approximately 20 hours (and write on average 10-15 double-spaced pages) for this Synthesis/Reflection.
-Due December 3, 2024.
-Submit on Learning Hub.
+Due December 4, 2025.
+Submit to the Learning Hub.